 Assumption: But what about benefits?
-Don’t you lose your benefits as an independent clinical research consultant?
+Don’t I lose my benefits as a CRA consultant?

 Reality: Benefits aren’t a problem.
 In today’s market, we are seeing companies dropping or reducing benefits, so being a permanent employee doesn’t guarantee you will receive them.
 Additionally, we have found that permanent positions don’t always offer the best benefits; the reality is that employees often don’t have great choices when considering what benefits their employer is providing.

 Solution: You can still get the benefits you want, and the ones that best fit you and your family’s needs.
 Often the third-party company you are contracting with will offer benefit packages; but even as an independent clinical research consultant it is extremely easy to cover yourself and your family through your own company.
 Your contract CRA hourly rate should reflect the cost of your benefits and the value-add is that you will be able to customize your benefits program to better fit your personal situation.